dlaub3/blog/perl/practical-perl-primer.md

 my $var = 20;

 sub func {
-  # $var scope is locally to code block
+  # $var is scoped locally to the code block
   my $var = 5;
 }